 115.33(b)(d): Agency Directive and BOP PREA Plan address this provision.
-In the past 12 months, 1169 inmates were admitted to FCI Williamsburg and were trained on PREA.
+In the past 12 months, 918 inmates were admitted to FPC Alderson and were trained on PREA.
 Provisions are made by staff to assist those inmates with disabilities, or those not proficient in English to ensure their understanding of PREA.
 Orientation videos, posters, inmate handbooks, and other resources are readily available to the inmate population and are available in English and Spanish.
 Inmates also have regular access to TRULINCS, a computer system which also provides PREA information, as well as reporting mechanisms.
 Inmate telephones, reviewed by the auditor, also provide a reporting outlet.
 Staff interpreters and telephonic translation services are available to inmates who are not proficient in English or are otherwise unable to communicate due to a disability or limitation (deaf, blind, mentally impaired, etc.).

 115.33(c): Agency Directive and BOP PREA Plan address this provision.
-A review of case files for randomly selected inmates reflected that all inmates had been provided the required PREA-related information and education.
+A review of case files for randomly selected inmates, as well as all inmates interviewed by the auditor (43) reflected that all inmates had been provided the required PREA-related information and education.
 Staff interviewed reported the information is provided during intake.

-115.33(e): A review of case files for randomly selected inmates (20) reflected all inmates had been provided the required PREA-related information and education.
+115.33(e): A review of case files for randomly selected inmates, as well as all inmates interviewed by the auditor (43) reflected all inmates had been provided the required PREA-related information and education.
 The completed and signed Acknowledgement Statement is used to document when inmates are provided the PREA information at intake.
 Inmates that participate in the subsequent PREA education have their participation entered into the inmate's central record.
-The Auditor found that there were two inmates that had not received their A&O (and PREA education) within the 30-day timeframe.
-The Auditor did not feel as if this warranted corrective action, as most of the files revealed compliance with the 30-day timeframe.
-However, it was recommended that this requirement be reiterated to the staff.
+The Auditor found that the files reflected that the inmates that had received their A&O (and PREA education) within the 30-day timeframe.